There are several reasons why short sales fail. Here are some common situations that can make the process challenging for a short sale agent:

 Additional Liens and Judgments on the Property

-It is important to know about all the liens on the property, including property taxes, IRS, and city liens, because it can hinder the closing.
-Some liens require a payment before the short sale can close, so all liens should be known about from the start.
+It is important to know about all the liens on the property, including HOA dues, property taxes, IRS, and city liens, because it can hinder the closing.
+Some liens may require a payment before the short sale can close.
+Work with the title company to get a clear title for the sale.

 Listing Price is Too High

 The price of the home is very important.
-The lender will want a full payoff but the home has to be sold short, because of the market and condition of the house.
-It is important to have an approved price from the lender that will sell.
+The lender will want a full payoff, but the home has to be sold short, because the house has no equity.
+It is important to have an approved price from the lender that will sell in the current market, and also in its current condition.

 Give us a call to speak will a short sale expert for a successful short sale.
-We have experience to overcome all these obstacles and more.
+We have experience and tips to overcome all these obstacles and more.